vikingeducation/prep_basics/test-yourself-answers.md

 #### Domain
 The part of the URL which specifies the location of the web server who is going to respond to your request.
-*Contributed by [Richard Peterson](https://github.com/webbuyrich)*
+*Contributed by [Richard Peterson](https://github.com/webbuyrich)* The explanation above is applicable to the internet, but domains is also used by companies or other mid-large sized organizations to connect and manage groups of computers in a network. *Contributed by [Daniel Söderling](https://github.com/dannepling)*

 #### IP Address